Color notes - color spaces

 HLS is one of various system useful because they separate of chroma and luma, In transforms that are easier to express that way, and in analyses in part because color noise and luma noise are different - color noise is often larger

 Uses: Analysis (only)

-(Of the real color spaces, it probably most closely resembles HSI)
+A color summary, not a color space, in that you can't convert back. (verify) (of the color spaces, it probably most closely resembles HSI)